Stańczyk: Stańczyk as a symbol

+Forgotten soon after his death, Stańczyk's popularity returned in the 19th century and he remains a household name in Poland to present times.

+Unlike jesters of other European courts, Stańczyk has been always considered much more than a mere entertainer.

 Stańczyk became a popular historical figure in Polish literature after the partitions (1795).
 Some writers treated him as a symbol of Poland's struggle for independence, others provided him with rather Shakespearean traits.
 He appears in a work of, among others, Julian Ursyn Niemcewicz (in Jan z Tęczna.
 Powieść historyczna, 1825) and several works by Józef Ignacy Kraszewski (1839, 1841).